 §

-The Third Law, made in God’s image man shall not murder man.
-If man is understood as a universe unto himself, the precious creation of God, then murder destroys the universe as a symbol of All.
-The imperative is to promote life, which in total is God’s creation, thus contributing to oneness or wholeness within God’s creation.
+3. The Third Law: made in God’s image, man shall not murder man.
+If man is understood as a universe unto himself, the precious creation of God, then murder destroys the symbol of All.
+That man should not murder is a rectification of the slaying of Abel.
+The imperative is to promote life, which is, in total, God’s creation, thus contributing to oneness or wholeness within God’s creation.
 A moral and legal imperative must be established against murder (Cain’s Aftermath).
+Without conscience, any behavior can be justified, the law becomes meaningless, and order gives way to confusion and then into chaos.

 §